Lamer87/Space_Engineers_DLC_unlocker/README.md

 - 🔓 **Unlocker version: `v0.3`**
 - 🚸 Easy with an installer/checker and a remover.
 - 🔄 Game updates proof! if it stops working, just run the checker!
 - 🍦 Now using CreamAPI, already set up for Space Engineers!
 The old method no longer works.
-  🔗 Check [this discussion](https://github.com/Lamer87/Space_Engineers_DLC_unlocker/discussions/37) for more info.
 - 🍨 If you know how to, you can even use [CreamInstaller](https://github.com/pointfeev/CreamInstaller).

 ---